Juliette Barnes: Season 1

-When the series begins, Juliette is a fast-rising star, with the potential to topple Queen of Country, Rayna Jaymes.
-Juliette sees Rayna as a has-been, while Rayna sees Juliette as a talentless bimbo.
-To the public, Juliette is a sweet-natured, fun loving, glamorous bubble-gum country star, but this image contrasts with her cold-hearted, demanding, spoiled character who wants to be the Queen of Country.
+At the beginning of the series, Juliette is an emerging country music performer whose growing popularity positions her as a professional rival to established singer Rayna Jaymes.
+Their relationship is marked by mutual professional tension and personal rivalry.
+Publicly, Juliette maintains a polished pop-country image, while her private behavior is portrayed as ambitious and career-driven.

 Despite a string of number ones and sell-out tours, Juliette struggles to be taken seriously, as her vocals are auto-tuned and her videos are cheesy and clichéd.
 She decides to work with Deacon Clayborne and when she writes with him, he is the first one to recognize her potential as a songwriter.

 The rivalry between Juliette and Rayna comes to a head when Rayna is promoted from an opening act to co-touring with Juliette and their management suggest they write a song together.
 Rayna tells Juliette a few home truths about her talent and her diva-like behavior, which upsets Juliette.
 When Deacon shows Rayna the lyrics Juliette has written, Rayna begrudgingly admits she may have been wrong.
 They admit their mutual dislike for each other and finish a song together called "Wrong Song" that goes straight to number one.
 The two are forced to respect each other despite their mutual dislike.

 In her personal life, Juliette is set up on a date by a famous football player for the Tennessee Titans named Sean Butler, as her management thinks it will be good press.
 Juliette finds him sweet, especially when he reveals his intentions to remain a virgin until marriage.
 She is scorned by Sean's family, especially his mother, who thinks Juliette is trash.
 Juliette seduces Sean, which leads to a rather hasty marriage.
 She realizes Sean is a genuinely good person and doesn't want to hurt him, so she agrees to an annulment.

 Juliette's life is further complicated when her drug-addicted mother, Jolene, re-enters her life.
 She remembers losing her irresponsible mother to drugs, resulting in Juliette having to clean up after her and often being on the receiving end of her mother's drug fuelled violence.
 Despite this, she helps her mother again by paying for her rehab and eventually falls for her mother's drug counsellor Dante.
 He swiftly begins to take over Juliette's life, her finances and her career, but Juliette is so blindly in love with him, she ignores everyone.
 Dante flees with a sum of Juliette's money and tries to blackmail her out of $10 million with a sex tape he has of the two of them.

 Juliette refuses to give into his demands and instead issues a statement confessing her role in the tape and stating that it was released without her permission, which garners respect.
 Jolene, finally deciding to help her daughter after years of neglect, murders Dante, destroys the tape and then kills herself with a drug overdose, devastating Juliette.